henkbirkholz/draft-birkholz-tuda/draft-birkholz-tuda.md

 ## Hardware Dependencies

-The binding of the attestation scheme used by TUDA to generate the TUDA IE is specific to the methods provided by the hardware RoT used.
-As a reference, this document includes pseudo-code that illustrates the production of TUDA IE using a TPM 1.2 and TPM 2.0 as well as the corresponding TPM commands specified in {{TPM12}} and {{TPM2}} as an example.
-The references to TPM commands and corresponding pseudo-code only serve as guidance to enable a better understanding of the attestation scheme and is intended to encourages the use of any appropriate hardware RoT or equivalent set of functions stored in a Trusted Execution Environment {{TEE}}.
+The binding of the attestation scheme used by TUDA to generate the TUDA IE is specific to the methods provided by the hardware RoT used (see above).
+In this document,expositional text and pseudo-code that is provided as a reference to instantiate the TUDA IE is based on TPM 1.2 and TPM 2.0 operations.
+The corresponding TPM commands are specified in {{TPM12}} and {{TPM2}}.
+The references to TPM commands and corresponding pseudo-code only serve as guidance to enable a better understanding of the attestation scheme and is intended to encourage the use of any appropriate hardware RoT or equivalent set of functions available to a CPU or Trusted Execution Environment {{TEE}}.

 ## Requirements Notation